denten-courses/computing-context/lectures/1-lecture.md

 ### [Part 1.3](): **Modeling Literature**

+A few more words about the environment.
 What is literature?
 Micro and macroanalysis.
 The Bankspeak model.
 "Operationalizing" intuition.
+More on modeling.

 ### Readings: